aodn/aatams/README.md

 [![Build Status](https://travis-ci.org/aodn/aatams.png?branch=master)](https://travis-ci.org/aodn/aatams)

 ## Overview
-The Australian Animal Tracking and Monitoring System (AATAMS) is one of eleven facilities of the Integrated Marine Observing System (IMOS).
-AATAMS represents the higher biological monitoring of the marine environment for the IMOS program.
+Animal Tracking, formerly Australian Animal Tracking and Monitoring System (AATAMS), is one of eleven facilities of the Integrated Marine Observing System (IMOS).
+Animal Tracking represents the higher biological monitoring of the marine environment for the IMOS program.

-This repository is for the web application which supports the management of AATAMS data.
+This repository is for the web application which supports the management of Animal Tracking data.

+The repository name remains as AATAMS due to the complexity of changes required in renaming the repository and associated links.

 ## Application Features

 ### Upload and Storage
-The web app enables the *upload* and *storage* of AATAMS data, which can be broadly categorised as:
+The web app enables the *upload* and *storage* of Animal Tracking data, which can be broadly categorised as:

 * tag detections and receiver events
   * downloaded from receivers and uploaded (as CSV files) to the app